 The Group and the Company also hold cash and cash equivalents denominated in foreign currencies for working capital purposes.
-At the reporting date, such foreign currency balances as disclosed in Note 23 amounted to RM102,658,000 (2019: RM140,313,000) and RM14,292,000 (2019: RM11,688,000) for the Group and the Company respectively.
+At the reporting date, such foreign currency balances as disclosed in Note 23 amounted to RM162,767,000 (2020: RM102,658,000) and RM17,003,000 (2020: RM14,292,000) for the Group and the Company respectively.

 The Group uses forward currency contracts to eliminate the currency exposures on its bank balances.
-At 30 June 2020, the Group entered into forward currency contracts with notional amount of RM48,213,000 (2019: RM45,923,000).
+At 30 June 2021, the Group entered into forward currency contracts with notional amount of RM38,137,000 (2020: RM48,213,000) as disclosed in Note 22.

-The following table demonstrates the sensitivity of the Group's profit net of tax to a reasonably possible change in VND, USD, THB, SGD and CNH exchange rates against the functional currency of the Group entities with all other variables held constant.
+The following table demonstrates the sensitivity of the Group's profit for the year to a reasonably possible change in VND, USD, THB, SGD and CNH exchange rates against the functional currency of the Group entities with all other variables held constant.